confio/tgrade-networks/README.md

   --home /opt/validator/.tgrade
 ```

-Wait for a few blocks to be validate and your validator will appears as active in the block-explorer: https://tgrade.aneka.io
+Wait for a few blocks to be validate and your validator will appears as active in the block-explorer: https://tgrade.aneka.io or https://www.mintscan.io/tgrade

 ### Delegate more liquid and/or vesting tokens to your valiator ( Optional )
 If you want to delegate an amount of liquid and/or vesting coins from your wallet to your validator: